bikashsahani/car-price-prediction-using-Regression/README.md

+# Car Price prediction - Using Regression Model
+---

+## Overview
-# This project is about predicting the car price based on the input features by Multiple Linear Regression.
+- This project is about predicting the car price based on the input features by Multiple Linear Regression.
 -----------------------

 ## Problem Statement